nrstott/bogart/README.md

       return bogart.html(greeting);
     });

-It is also possible to access named parameters via arguments passed to the handler function.
-Named parameters will be passed in the order they are speicifed in the route pattern.

-    var router = bogart.router();
-    router.get('/hello/:name', function(req, name) {
-      return bogart.html('Hello '+name);
-    });

 Route patterns support wildcards.
 Wildcards will match anything whereas regular named parameters will not match beyond a path separator ("/").